-The second undesirable outcome for consumers relates to the unintended consequence of using innovative solutions and devices for initiating payment transactions.
-In particular, some of the authentication approaches chosen by PSPs, mainly those reliant on smartphones, led to the exclusion of certain groups of society, such as vulnerable consumers, from using remote electronic payment transactions and online access to payment accounts as fundamental financial services.
+The second undesirable outcome for consumers relates to the unintended consequence that some of the authentication approaches chosen by PSPs, mainly those reliant on smartphones, led to the exclusion of certain groups of society, such as vulnerable consumers, from using remote electronic payment transactions and online access to payment accounts.
 To address this issue, we propose that alternative authentication solutions or approaches should be considered for these groups of society to meet their needs and to avoid excluding them from the financial sector.